-Some smaller third party applications might not have a built-in update check.
+Some smaller third-party applications might not have a built-in update check.
 You’ll have to visit the developer’s website periodically to check for new versions.
-Or, you can install an RSS tracker to monitor the developer’s website for updates, which should make the whole process easier.
+Or you can install an RSS tracker to monitor the developer’s website for updates, making the whole process easier.

 How to update apps on MacBook with CleanMyMac X

 This method is like a turbo-rocket because it updates all your apps at once.
 Trying to keep everything up to date ended up sapping my productivity.
-That’s when I decided to try CleanMyMac X. I was already using this powerful tool to cleaning junk off my hard drive and protecting my Mac from malware, but I decided to give the Updater tool a try.
+That’s when I decided to try CleanMyMac X. I was already using this powerful tool to clean the junk off my hard drive and protect my Mac from malware, but I decided to give the Updater tool a try.

 Right off the bat, Updater felt different.
-It had the same smooth Mac-style interface as the app store, but it showed updates for ALL the apps I had installed.
-It also imported developer notes and preview screenshots from the App Store and from other sources so I could see exactly what was going to change.
+It had the same smooth Mac-style interface as the app store, but it showed updates for all the installed apps.
+It also imported developer notes and preview screenshots from the App Store and other sources to see exactly what was going to change.

-Having it all in one convenient place saved me a lot of time–I can see myself adding an update check to my normal work routine easily.
+Having it all in one convenient place saved me a lot of time — I can easily see myself adding an update check to my normal work routine.

 Here’s how it works:

 - Open CleanMyMac X — download a free version here.

-- Select the Updater feature from the left-hand panel.
+- Go to the Updater feature from the left-hand panel.

-- Check the boxes next to the apps you want to update, or click “Select All.”
+- Select the boxes next to the apps you want to update or click “Select All.”